AdobeDocs/core-services.en/help/interface/upgrade-to-analytics-premium.md

 ---
 description: Learn about the requirements and what to expect when upgrading to Analytics Premium.
 solution: Experience Cloud
-title: Upgrade to Analytics Premium and the Experience Cloud
+title: Upgrade to Analytics Premium and Experience Cloud
 topic: Administration
 uuid: 450a601c-d199-4e90-b525-19bd9f9576d2
 feature: Admin Console